 To study skills sought by insurers while recruiting claims professionals, we extracted 100,000-plus job descriptions from insurance companies globally, gathered in Deloitte’s human capital data lake from full-year 2016 through May 2021.

-We then utilised text analytics to determine the frequency of more than 300 key phrases associated with four skill categories of an exponential claims professional, both traditional and non-traditional, to assess industry preparedness for enhanced roles and capabilities.
+We then utilized text analytics to determine the frequency of more than 300 key phrases associated with four skill categories of an exponential claims professional, both traditional and non-traditional, to assess industry preparedness for enhanced roles and capabilities.

 Our analysis showed most insurers already seeking several skills that would be needed in an exponential claims professional.
 However, we also found gaps in the talent recruitment process, which if allowed to persist might inhibit the transformation of claims departments to exponential levels.

-Traditional, but still relevant skills such as claims management, customer management and teaming have been consistently sought across all five years, advertised by at least 90% of job profiles listed by carriers.
+Traditional, but still relevant skills such as claims management, customer management, and teaming have been consistently sought across all five years, advertised by at least 90% of job profiles listed by carriers.

 Encouragingly, as we focused on the top skill categories for exponential claims professionals described earlier, it is also evident that capabilities involving business acumen (such as market sensing and critical analysis) and customer engagement (such as relationship management and negotiation) are indeed already being actively sought (figure 3).